Hoishin/schedule-change/readme.md

 ## Invoke

-It runs every 6 minutes, but you can manually invoke the function
+It runs every 6 minutes by default, but you can manually invoke the function.

 ```bash
 sls invoke [local] -f run -s MYEVENT2050
 ```

-Adding local runs the function in local machine.
+Adding `local` lets you run the function on your local machine instead of actual AWS Lambda instances.

+## Customize for other endpoints (*Future plan)

+This service is devided into 4 main stages.

+- `Fetcher`: Fetch, parse, and abstract the latest schedule
+- `Comparer`: Compare with last schedule and get diff
+- `Formatter`: Format the diff into human-readable string
+- `Notifier`: Send notification to Discord

+Also, as side jobs, it saves the latest schedule data to DB, and notify errors to system output.